OohDark30/ecs-pulse/README.md

 ----------------------------------------------------------------------------------------------
 ecs-pulse is a PYTHON based data collection module for DELL EMC's Elastic Cloud Storage Product.

-The collected data is stored in both InfluxDB and ElasticSearch depending on the type of data collected and then we provide Grafana examples charts to show what can be done with the data for visual monitoring.
+ecs-pulse utilizes the ECS Managment REST API's to gather monitorinig data which is stored in InfluxDB.
+We provide sample Grafana dashboards and panels to demonstrate how this date can be displayed visually.

 For more information, please see the [wiki](https://github.com/OohDark30/ecs-pulse/wiki)